-Structure and function, ecology, behavior, physiology and phyletic relationships of marine Invertebrate animals.
+Structure and function, ecology, behavior, physiology and phyletic relationships of marine invertebrate animals.
 (Formerly numbered Zoology 510.)
-516. Special Topics in Marine Invertebrates (3-4) Treatment of some aspect of marine invertebrate zoology such as invertebrate embryology, Intertidal ecology, or special experimental approaches.
+516. Special Topics in Marine Invertebrates (3-4) Prerequisite: Biology 515.

+Treatment of some aspect of marine invertebrate zoology such as invertebrate embryology, intertidal ecology, or special experimental approaches.
 See class schedule for specific content and lecture/lab format.
 May be taken twice with new content.
-Maximum credit eight units applicable on a master's degree.
-(Formerly numbered Zoology 512.) [·] Admission to this program is closed.
+Maximum credit eight units applicable to a master's degree.
+(Formerly numbered Zoology 512.)

-517. Biological Oceanography (4) Two lectures and six hours of laboratory.
+517. Biological Oceanography (4)

+Two lectures and six hours of laboratory.